Shaedul/SEE_Devops/README.md

 ## Step 2 : Configure Stage Server environment

-1. Again Go to working directory:
+1. Again Go to working directory: <br>
 `cd ~/<git_root_folder>/SEE_Devops/pipeline/ServerStage`

-2. To create stage environment, run vagrant as VM .
+2. To create stage environment, run vagrant as VM .<br>
 `sudo vagrant up`

--- If everything is ok you will see at the end of the output:
+-- If everything is ok you will see at the end of the output:<br>
 `default : Done`

-**Warning and Solution :** If you see the tomcat server installing error( that can be happen for update tomcat version) just edit the following file in the specific line.Ohterwise ignore the warning.
+**Warning and Solution :** If you see the tomcat server installing error( that can be happen for update tomcat version) just edit the following file in the specific line.Ohterwise ignore the warning.	<br>
-`setup-tomcat.sh`
+`setup-tomcat.sh`<br>
  in line : `curl -o apache-tomcat-9.0.40.tar.gz https://downloads.apache.org/tomcat/tomcat-9/v9.0.40/bin//apache-tomcat-9.0.40.tar.gz`

-3. Enter into vagrant environment of stage server:
+3. Enter into vagrant environment of stage server:<br>
 `sudo vagrant ssh`

-4. Run the Database script by following this command:
+4. Run the Database script by following this command: <br>
 `mysql -u root -p12345678 < /vagrant_scripts/gallery.sql`

 **Notes :**
-To check the database just go to
+To check the database just go to <br>
 ```
 mysql -u root -p
 show databases;
 ```

 5. Check Tomcat installation and configuration.
-Open a browser, and try to access to these URLs:
+Open a browser, and try to access to these URLs:<br>
 ```
  http://192.168.33.17:8080
  http://192.168.33.17:8080/manager/html